-- 24.2 Employees may donate accrued leave to other employees suffering from a catastrophic illness or injury either to themselves, a spouse, a qualified domestic partner, a parent or to a dependent child (who meets the definition of "dependent child" under the City's Health Plans.) - 24.3 Catastrophic leave is a paid leave of absence due to life threatening verifiable long-term illness or injury such as, but not limited to, cancer and heart attack which clearly disables the individual. - 24.4 Employees who have successfully completed two thousand eighty (2,080) hours or one (1) year in paid status shall be eligible for catastrophic leave due to their own catastrophic illness or injury or catastrophic illness or injury to spouse, qualified domestic partner, parent or dependent minor child. - 24.5 The employee must first exhaust all accrued sick leave, vacation leave and compensatory time before qualifying for catastrophic leave. - 24.6 Catastrophic leave shall be additional paid leave available from vacation, or compensatory leave hours donated by other employees to a specific qualified employee.

-- 24.7 Employees donating vacation, or compensatory must donate in increments of whole hours.
+- 24.3 Catastrophic leave is a paid leave of absence due to life threatening verifiable long-term illness or injury such as, but not limited to, cancer and heart attack which clearly disables the individual. - 24.4 Employees who have successfully completed two thousand eighty (2,080) hours or one (1) year in paid status shall be eligible for catastrophic leave due to their own catastrophic illness or injury or catastrophic illness or injury to spouse, qualified domestic partner, parent or dependent minor child. - 24.5 The employee must first exhaust all accrued sick leave, vacation leave and compensatory time before qualifying for catastrophic leave. - 24.6 Catastrophic leave shall be additional paid leave available from vacation, or compensatory leave hours donated by other employees to a specific qualified employee. - 24.7 Employees donating vacation, or compensatory must donate in increments of whole hours.
 The donating employee must have a vacation leave balance of at least 40 hours after the donation of vacation time.
 Employees may donate all of their accrued compensatory time.
-Effective July 1, 2006, employees may also donate sick leave up to twenty-four (24) hours in a fiscal year.
-Employees donating sick leave must have a balance of eighty (80) hours after the donation of sick leave. - 24.8 An employee requesting catastrophic leave must receive the recommendation of his or her department head and the approval of the City Manager or his/her designated committee.
+Employees may also donate sick leave up to twenty-four (24) hours in a fiscal year.
+Employees donating sick leave must have a balance of eighty (80) hours of sick leave after the donation. - 24.8 An employee requesting catastrophic leave must receive the recommendation of his or her department head and the approval of the City Manager or his/her designated committee.
 Such leave may initially be approved up to a maximum of 340 donated hours.
 If the catastrophic illness or injury continues, up to an additional 340 donated hours may be recommended and approved. - 24.9 The Payroll Department shall account for the donation and disbursement of catastrophic leave hours.
-All time donated will be credited on an hour-to-hour basis regardless of hourly pay differentials between donating employee and recipient. - 24.10 Catastrophic leave shall not be used in conjunction with any long or short-term disability benefits or Workers' Compensation Leave. - 24.11 While an employee is on catastrophic leave, using donated hours, the employee shall not accrue any vacation or sick leave.
+All time donated will be credited on an hour-to-hour basis regardless of hourly pay differentials between donating employee and recipient. - 24.10 Catastrophic leave shall not be used in conjunction with any long or short-term disability benefits or Workers' Compensation Leave.

+24.11 While an employee is on catastrophic leave, using donated hours, the employee shall not accrue any vacation or sick leave.